OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

   `vhd-fixed`.

-- `formatoptions`: Specifies additional format options passed to :command:`qemu-img`. `formatoptions` is a comma separated list of format specific options in a ``name=value`` format like :command:`qemu-img` expects it. {kiwi} will forward the settings from this attribute as a parameter to the `-o` option in the :command:`qemu-img` call.
+- `formatoptions`: Specifies additional format options passed to :command:`qemu-img`. `formatoptions` is a comma-separated list of format specific options in a ``name=value`` format as expected by :command:`qemu-img`. {kiwi} forwards the settings from the attribute as a parameter to the `-o` option in the :command:`qemu-img` call.

-The `bootloader`, `size` and `machine` child-elements of `type` can be used to customize the virtual machine image further.
-We describe them in the following sections: :ref:`disk-bootloader`, :ref:`disk-the-size-element` and :ref:`disk-the-machine-element`
+The `bootloader`, `size` and `machine` child-elements of `type` can be used to customize the virtual machine image.
+These elements are described in the following sections: :ref:`disk-bootloader`, :ref:`disk-the-size-element` and :ref:`disk-the-machine-element`

-Once your image description is finished (or you are content with a image from the :ref:`example descriptions <example-descriptions>` and use one of them) build the image with {kiwi}:
+Once your image description is finished , you can build the image using the following {kiwi} command:

 .. code:: bash